Search

 Your Guide to the By-Law Changes

-This page provides information about the proposed updates to the Society’s by-laws as part of the current Governance Review.
+At the 2026 Annual General Meeting, CMS members approved revised By-Laws.
+This page provides information about the upcoming updates to the Society’s by-laws as part of the current Governance Review.
 It will be updated regularly as new materials become available.

 Members are encouraged to review the information below and share their questions or feedback.